rickwargo/accgrep/README.md

 Access objects.
 It is only meant to be run from *Windows* as it manipulates the Access COM object through **Win32ole automation**.

-It decomposes all of the significant objects in Excel into text streams and applies regex matching to find items of interest.
+It decomposes all of the significant objects in Access into text streams and applies regex matching to find items of interest.
 It is also capable of find and replace.